Mami Wata: Development

 Around the mid-1800s, a lithograph of the snake charmer Nala Damajanti from Europe became popular associated with imagery around Mami Wata, likely originating in Hamburg, Germany.

-In the 1940s to the 1950s Hindu religious imagery from Indian merchants and films began to strongly influence Mami Wata imagery on particular the Ghana-Nigeria coast.
+In the 1940s to the 1950s Hindu religious imagery from Indian merchants and films began to strongly influence Mami Wata imagery on the Ghana-Nigeria coast.
 Drewal records the following account from a male Yoruba Mami Wata devotee who sells Hindu prints in Togo (notations are that of Drewal):

 formerly, during the colonial period, we had the pictures [Hindu images], but we didn't know their meaning.
 People just liked them to put them in their rooms.
 But then Africans started to study them too – about what is the meaning of these pictures that they are putting lights, candles, and incense there every time.
 I think they are using the power to collect our money away, or how?
 So we started to befriend the Indians to know their secret about the pictures.
 From there the Africans also tried to join some of their societies in India and all over the world to know much about the pictures.
 Reading some of their books, I could understand what they mean.